The Mestiza Muse

 Green Active with a Long Trusted History

-First, we know that coconut oil is a green eco-friendly natural ingredient.
-Just like other oils and butter, it is gentle and mild.
+First, we know that coconut oil is a natural, eco-friendly ingredient.
+Like other oils and butter, it is gentle and mild.

 Dermatological studies have shown minimal incidence of allergic or adverse effects when applying the oil on the skin or scalp surface.
 3